brandonhenness/Construction-Estimating-Tools/README.md

-# Estimating Tools
+# Construction Estimating Tools

 > ## ⚠️ Important Notice
 > This project is currently under active development and is not yet considered production-ready.
 Features, layouts, and estimators are still evolving.
 Feedback, testing, and contributions are welcome as the tool suite continues to grow.

 In construction, one of the most valuable assets is not lumber, steel, or fasteners, but **accurate planning**.
 A mistake on paper can cost thousands on the jobsite.
-Estimating Tools was created with one goal in mind:
+Construction Estimating Tools was created with one goal in mind:
 **to make material estimation fast, visual, accurate, and accessible anywhere a browser exists.**

 This project is designed as a growing collection of focused estimating utilities.
 Each tool solves a specific real-world problem without unnecessary overhead, installs, servers, or build systems.
 Everything runs directly in the browser.
 Open it and go to work.